tpoechtrager/apple-libtapi/src/tapi/docs/TBD_current.rst

-The keys *exports*, *re-exports*, and *undefineds* are optional. *exports* are regular exported symbol sections. *re-exports* are also exported symbol sections, but the symbol is not defined by the libary itself.
+The keys *exports*, *re-exports*, and *undefineds* are optional. *exports* are regular exported symbol sections. *re-exports* are also exported symbol sections, but the symbol is not defined by the library itself.
 The symbol is coming from a different library instead. *undefineds* are undefined symbol sections and only used for flat address space libaries.